mdn/content/files/en-us/web/progressive_web_apps/guides/making_pwas_installable/index.md

 On desktop:

-- Firefox and Safari do not support installing PWAs on any desktop operating systems.
-See [Installing sites as apps](#installing_sites_as_apps), below.
+- Chrome, Edge & Safari support installing PWAs on all supported desktop operating systems.
-- Chrome and Edge support installing PWAs on Linux, Windows, macOS, and Chromebooks.
+- Firefox only supports installing PWAs on desktop with an [unofficial extension](https://addons.mozilla.org/en-US/firefox/addon/pwas-for-firefox/).

 On mobile: